dsvipeer/SpikesStripsCustom/README.md

 ## Features:

-- **Deploy Spike Strips:** Easily deploy spike strips with a simple key press, strategically placing them to control and disable the tires of approaching vehicles.
+- **Deploy Spike Strips:** Easily deploy spike strips with a combined key press, strategically placing them to control and disable the tires of approaching vehicles.

-- **Deploy Sound:** Upon deployment, an immersive sound effect is played.
+- **Deploy Sound:** Upon deployment, a sound effect is played.

 - **Limit of 2 Strips:** Each player can deploy up to two spike strips at a time.

-- **Tire Disabling:** SpikeStripsCustom targets only NPC vehicles, preventing interference with player vehicles.
+- **Tire Disabling:** SpikeStripsCustom targets only NPC vehicles, preventing interference with player vehicles. *Possible Player X NPC in the future.

 ## Installation: